SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_8.png)

-### Assign Devices to Groups
+### Assign devices to groups

 Before adding a device to the asset hierarchy, it must be connected to Cumulocity.
-Connect devices to the platform using the Device Management application.
-Please refer to "[Connecting Devices](/guides/users-guide/device-management#device-registration)" in the Device Management user guide.
+Connecting devices to the platform is done in the Device Management application.
+For details on connecting devices refer to [*Device Management*](/guides/users-guide/device-management) in the *User Guide*.

+To assign a device to a group, follow these steps:

+1. In the navigator, select a group from the "Group" menu and then open the "Sub-assets" tab.
+In the "Sub-assets" tab, all devices that are assigned to the respective group are displayed.
+2. Click **Assign devices** at the right of the top menu bar.
+In the upcoming window search for the devices you might want to add to your group (e.g. "ublox").
+A list of devices that match your search criteria will be displayed.
+3. Checkmark the devices you want to add from the list.
+4. Click **Assign X device(s)** to assign the selected devices.

-To assign newly connected devices into the asset hierarchy, select the group where the device should appear, click on "sub-assets" and click the “+ Assign Device” button.
+To assign connected devices into the asset hierarchy, select the group where the device should appear, click on "sub-assets" and click the “+ Assign Device” button.

 In the following dialog, search for devices and select the devices (or sub-devices) that should be assigned.